What does United Way do?

 I know someone who asked for help from United Way and didn't get it.
 Why?

-Most problems that people encounter can be addressed by our local partner programs.
+United Way does not provide funding to individuals; however, many challenges that people encounter can be addressed by our local partner programs.
 People who call us for help are connected to "United Way's 2-1-1," our Information & Referral Service.
 We are the best source of information on where and how to get help.
 We maintain information on human service programs in our communities.
 However, sometimes people ask for services that do not exist.
 Often that is because of inadequate funding.
 When there is a limited amount of money to go around, we need to make sure that core services are funded first.
 Sometimes that means some needs go unmet.
 In most situations, help is available.